Analyze Usage Data

 Usage Analytics Reports

-Dashboards are divided into sections that can each contain every usage analytics card available in the Coveo Platform (see Creating Usage Analytics Dashboards).
+Dashboards are divided into sections that can each contain every usage analytics card available in the Coveo Platform (see Add Usage Analytics Dashboards).
 Therefore, this type of report offers a lot of flexibility and convenience.
 As a matter of fact, you can create any explorer inside a dashboard, but the reverse isn’t true.

-Coveo organizations come with a default Summary dashboard that shows a graphical presentation of the current status and historical trends of some measures and key indicators relevant to Coveo organizations (see Reviewing the Search Usage Trends From the Summary Dashboard).
+Coveo organizations come with a default Summary dashboard that shows a graphical presentation of the current status and historical trends of some measures and key indicators relevant to Coveo organizations (see Review the Search Usage Trends From the Summary Dashboard).

 The pre-configured usage analytics dashboards are: